nefr7t/Profile/README.md

 ## 👨‍💻 About Me

 Hey!
-I'm **Matthew (nefr7t)** — an ambitious developer and curious learner passionate about low-level systems, AI, and open-source utilities.
+I'm **Matthew (ion)** — an ambitious developer and curious learner passionate about low-level systems, AI, and open-source utilities.

 I primarily use **Python** for building CLI tools and Telegram bots, and I'm actively expanding my knowledge in systems programming and data science.